It's Been a Little While...

 Although a lot of terrible stuff happened in the last year, I've realized that a few positive changes came out of the situation.
 The biggest one for me has been that new job I mentioned.
-It's at a company called Shortform and it's fully remote!
+It's at an online company and it's fully remote!
 As are many jobs at the moment.
 It seems like a lot of companies are realizing the benefits of allowing their employees to work from home and I can only hope this trend continues even after we return to some form of "normalcy."

 But what does any of this have to do with travel or my website?
 Everything, actually.

 A few months ago my boyfriend and I were discussing all the places we would travel to if we could (as one does during a pandemic).
 And we said that now that we both work remotely, we would try to combine work and travel once it becomes safer.
 We would bring our laptops with us and we would work from Europe or South America or anywhere else.
 We'd work in the mornings and explore after work and on the weekends.
 It sounded like a dream.